Theory behind flight's sudden nosedive

 In the hours after China Eastern's horrific passenger jet crash, which killed 132 people, the airline abruptly grounded all its Boeing 737-800s.

-Horrifying CCTV footage emerged on social media within hours of the deadly crash, reportedly showing the flight MU5735 nosediving vertically from 30,000 feet.
+CCTV footage emerged on social media within hours of the deadly crash, reportedly showing the flight MU5735 nosediving vertically from 30,000 feet.

 FlightRadar tracking data showed the aircraft cruising at 29,100ft at 2.20pm.
 Around two minutes later it had plummeted to just over 9000ft and 20 seconds after that it had fallen to just 3225ft.
 The data indicates a vertical descent at a terrifying 560km/h.